-If yours is a mid to large-scale website that’s grown to become hundreds of thousands of pages, it’s imperative you can answer these questions—and more—in the form of a website governance framework.
+If you or your colleagues are unable to answer all these questions definitively, your company needs a website governance framework.
+And you’re not alone in your frustration.
 As websites become increasingly complex and expand in terms of the number of stakeholders and the volume of content, a governance framework is essential.

 Website governance is the framework for maintaining a corporate website.

 - It provides set of policies and procedures for managing all aspects of a website.

 - It provides staff with the guidance to create, manage and measure content across all digital properties.
 Identifies a single point of accountability including the skills required, staffing, roles & team structures.